w3c/wot-thing-description/planning/work-items/analysis/analysis-manageable-affordances.md

 ### Home Assistant
 - **Support for Asynchronous Actions**: No
 - **Description**: Home Assistant is an open-source platform for smart home automation that models devices as entities with states and attributes.
 Actions are performed via "services" that interact with these entities, typically resulting in synchronous changes.
-While Home Assistant supports automations, scripts, and scenes to orchestrate complex behaviors, there is no built-in mechanism for asynchronous action execution or monitoring/cancellation of actions.
+While Home Assistant supports automations, scripts, and scenes to orchestrate complex behaviors, there is no built-in mechanism for asynchronous action execution nor monitoring or cancellation of actions.
 State changes can be tracked, but commands are not queued or managed asynchronously.
-Advanced workflows can be implemented using automations, but these go beyond the single device management and are mostly higher level abstractions
+Advanced workflows can be implemented using automations, but these go beyond single-device management and are mostly higher level abstractions.
 - **Support for queue**: No
 - **Reference**: [Home Assistant Entities](https://www.home-assistant.io/docs/configuration/entities_domains/)